grafana/agent/docs/sources/flow/install/linux.md

 1. Edit the environment file for the service:

    * Debian-based systems: edit `/etc/default/grafana-agent-flow`
-   * RedHat ro SUSE-based systems: edit `/etc/sysconfig/grafana-agent-flow`
+   * RedHat or SUSE-based systems: edit `/etc/sysconfig/grafana-agent-flow`

 2. Change the contents of the `CONFIG_FILE` environment variable to point to the new configuration file to use.